Disentangling the Discrepancy Between Theoretical and Experimental Curie Temperatures in Ferroelectric PbTiO$_3$: Results and discussion

 \subsection{Finite Size Effects}

 The preceding comparison demonstrates that the DP model achieves DFT-level accuracy with minimal fitting errors for \PTO.
 Consequently, we can leverage this computational efficiency to explore finite-size effects on $T_c$ while maintaining the fidelity of first-principles calculations.
-A key advantage of DP is that its computational cost scales linearly with system size, which allows the simulations of large supercells that are otherwise computationally prohibitive for direct DFT calculations~\cite{Zhang18p143001,Zhang18p4441}.
+A key advantage of DP is that its computational cost scales linearly with system size, which allows the simulations of large supercells that are otherwise computationally prohibitive for direct DFT calculations~\cite{Zhang18p143001}.
 This capability is particularly relevant for studying ferroelectric phase transitions, where long-wavelength phonon modes and domain wall dynamics could be strongly influenced by finite-size effects.
 To assess the convergence of $T_c$ with respect to system size, we performed simulations using the DP model with supercell sizes ranging from $4\times4\times4$ (320 atoms) to $10\times10\times10$ (5,000 atoms).
-As summarized in Fig.~\ref{fig:pto-dp-finite-size}a, the predicted $T_c$ increases with system size and converges to approximately 650 K. This value is significantly closer to the experimental transition temperature of 760 K than the 450 K obtained from the smaller supercell, indicating that the limited spatial extent of the $4\times4\times4$ simulation artificially suppressed the phase transition.
+As summarized in Fig.~\ref{fig:pto-finite-size}a, the predicted $T_c$ increases with system size and converges to approximately 650 K. \note{The black dashed line shows the experimental $c/a$ ratio, with a detailed comparison provided in Fig.~S6.} \note{A further dielectric susceptibility analysis with denser temperature sampling yields a consistent estimate of $T_c \approx 640$ K (see Fig.~S2).} \note{Multiple independent simulations with different initial states further confirm the robustness of the identified transition behavior near $T_c$ (see Fig.~S3).} This value is significantly closer to the experimental transition temperature of 760 K than the 450 K obtained from the smaller supercell, indicating that the limited spatial extent of the $4\times4\times4$ simulation artificially suppressed the phase transition.